 3. And a Holiday for Businesses

-Christmas is also a popular time for many businesses to shut down.
+Christmas is a popular time for many businesses to shut down for a yearly break.
 Businesses commonly shut down for the period between Christmas and New Years, although some business may shut down for up to a month.

 Staff members may be required to take leave during this period.
 Or alternatively some businesses will just retain a skeleton staff, with the members who don’t want to take leave.